will093/will093.github.io/_posts/2019-05-27-a-deeper-look-at-rxjs-observables.md

 ---
 layout: post
-title: "RxJS: demystifying Observables and Observers"
+title: "A deeper look at RxJS Observables"
-image: ""
+image: "/images/deeper-look-at-rxjs-observables/marbles.png"
 ---

-Observable, observer, producer, subscriber, finite/infinite, unicast/multicast, hot/cold, subject, operator, ... , and so on.
+Observable, observer, producer, subscriber, finite/infinite, unicast/multicast, hot/cold, subject, operator, ... and so on.

-There are a lot of new concepts and a lot of new terminology that comes with RxJS, and it can be tricky to get your head around all of it.
+There are a lot of new concepts and terminology that come with RxJS, and it can be tricky to get your head around all of it.

 In my opinion, the best way to fully understand these concepts is to go back to basics and take a more detailed look at how observables and observers really work.
 From this, many of the more advanced RxJS concepts follow quite naturally.

-In this article, we will first look at the Observer pattern, which RxJS observables/observers are an implementation of.
+In this article, we will first look at the Observer pattern, which RxJS Observables/Observers are an implementation of.
 Then, we will take a deeper look at how observables and observers work, and from this, arrive at an understanding of what it means when we say an observable is finite, infinite, hot, cold, unicast, or multicast.

 # Observer pattern

-The [observer pattern](https://sourcemaking.com/design_patterns/observer) is one of the most well known patterns in software development.
-A nice definition of the observer pattern from O'Reillys Head First Design Patterns is as follows:
+The [Observer pattern](https://sourcemaking.com/design_patterns/observer) is one of the most well known patterns in software development.
+A nice definition of the observer pattern from O'Reilly's *Head First Design Patterns* is as follows:

-The observer pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated immediately.
+> The observer pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated immediately.

 In this pattern the following terminology is used to describe the actors involved:

-* **Subject** - this is an object which stores or accesses data and provides methods via which interested parties can subscribe and be notified of changes to this data.
+* ***Subject*** - this is an object which stores or accesses data and provides methods via which interested parties can subscribe and be notified of changes to this data.
 This succession of notifications can also be thought of as a stream of events.
-* **Observers** - these are objects which choose to subscribe to a Subject and recieve notifications when its data changes.
+* ***Observers*** - these are objects which subscribe to a *subject* and recieve notifications when its data changes.

-So how does this relate RxJS?
+So how does this relate to RxJS?

-The relationship between RxJS observables and observers conforms exactly to the pattern described above, with the RxJS observable being the Subject and the RxJS observers being the Observers.
+The relationship between RxJS Observables and Observers conforms exactly to the pattern described above, with the RxJS Observable being the *subject* and the RxJS Observers being the *observers*.

-Where this gets slightly confusing is that there is also an RxJS subject (itself a Subject in the sense of the observer pattern).
+Where this gets slightly confusing is that there is also an RxJS Subject.
+Here we use the term *subject* to refer only to its definition as given above, in the context of the Observer pattern.

 # RxJS Observables and Observers